 Specifies the name of the CO line group for programming reference.
-As for the available characters, refer to the character code table described in section 3.2.1 Installing and Starting KX-TAW848 Maintenance Console.
+As for the available characters, refer to the character code table described in section 3.2.1 Installing and Starting KX-TDA50 Maintenance Console.

-Specifies the COS of the CO line group.
+Specifies the COS of the CO line group that applies when making a call from a CO line to another CO line by TIE Line Service.